 In the 1990s he used conformal invariance to derive many exact results in percolation and related probabilistic problems.
 This helped inspire the work of mathematicians which was recognised by the award of the Fields Medal to Wendelin Werner in 2006, and to Stas Smirnov in 2010.
 More recently Professor Cardy has worked on questions of quantum entanglement and non-equilibrium dynamics in many-body systems.

-He is a Fellow of the Royal Society, a recipient of the 2000 Dirac Medal of the Institute of Physics, of the 2004 Lars Onsager Prize of the American Physical Society, of the 2010 Boltzmann Medal of the International Union of Pure and Applied Physics, and of the 2011 Dirac Medal and Prize of the International Centre for Theoretical Physics.
+He is a Fellow of the Royal Society, a recipient of the 2000 Dirac Medal of the Institute of Physics, of the 2004 Lars Onsager Prize of the American Physical Society, of the 2010 Boltzmann Medal of the International Union of Pure and Applied Physics, of the 2011 Dirac Medal and Prize of the International Centre for Theoretical Physics, and of the 2024 Breakthrough Prize in Fundamental Physics..